Effective poset inequalities

 \section{Abstract}

-We explore inequalities on linear extensions of posets and make them effective in different ways.
-First, we study the \emph{Bj\"orner--Wachs inequality} and generalize it to inequalities on order polynomials and their $q$-analogues via direct injections and FKG inequalities.
-Second, we give an injective proof of the \emph{Sidorenko inequality} with computational complexity significance, namely that the difference is in~$\SP$.
-Third, we generalize actions of Coxeter groups on restricted linear extensions, leading to vanishing and uniqueness conditions for the \emph{generalized Stanley inequality}.
-We also establish several new inequalities on order polynomials, and prove an asymptotic version of \emph{Graham's inequality}.
+We prove a number of new inequalities for the numbers of linear extensions and order polynomials of finite posets.
+First, we generalize the \emph{Bj\"orner--Wachs inequality} to inequalities on order polynomials and their $q$-analogues via direct injections and FKG inequalities, and establish several new inequalities on order polynomials.

+Second, we generalize actions of Coxeter groups on restricted linear extensions, leading to vanishing and uniqueness conditions for the \emph{generalized Stanley inequality}.
+Third, we generalize the \emph{Sidorenko inequality} to posets with small chain intersections and give complexity theoretic applications.